The Huntington Long- and Short-Term Fellowships

 Applying for a Fellowship

 Long-term fellowship, short-term fellowship, and travel grant applications will be accepted beginning Aug.
-31, 2022, with a submission deadline of 11:59 p.m.
+31, 2023, with a submission deadline of 11:59 p.m.
 PST on Nov.
-15, 2022.
-The fellowship year begins on July 1, 2023, and ends on June 30, 2024.
+15, 2023.
+The fellowship year begins on July 1, 2024, and ends on June 30, 2025.

-Applicants for long-term (year-long) fellowships must have completed all requirements for the PhD at the time of application.
+Applicants for long-term (yearlong) fellowships must have completed all requirements for the Ph.D. at the time of application.
 That is to say, only those who hold a Ph.D. or who have successfully defended a dissertation by the application deadline are eligible.
-You do not need to have formally graduated to apply.
-Short-term fellowships (of five months or less) and travel grants/exchange fellowships (for study abroad) are open to both doctoral candidates who have advanced to candidacy (ABD) at the time of the application deadline and to faculty members and other postdoctoral scholars.
+Applicants do not need to have formally graduated to apply.

 Application Guidelines

-All of the committees are charged to evaluate applications based on the quality of the proposal and the clarity with which it is conveyed; the significance of the project for research in the humanities or arts; the training and professional experience of the researcher; and the need for access to The Huntington's collections.
+All of the review committees are charged to evaluate applications based on the quality of the proposal and the clarity with which it is conveyed; the significance of the project for research in the humanities or arts; the training and professional experience of the researcher; and the need for access to The Huntington’s collections.
 In general, The Huntington is seeking to fund those candidates who would benefit from working in our collections and who have excellent projects.
 The committees also bear in mind questions of equity.
 That is to say, they consider (other things being equal) the diversity and inclusivity of the fellowship cohort; the institutional matrix of the applicant and regular teaching load; and their previous history of fellowship support.
 The Director of Research chairs all of the peer review committee meetings but does not vote.

 Applications are submitted online and include:

-- Curriculum vitae of no more than three pages.
+• Curriculum vitae of no more than three pages.

 It is advisable to begin your online application well before the application deadline.
 You may revise your application at any time until the deadline.
 For more information, see Fellowship FAQs.